 Alaska Native Groups Join Forces to Fight Tobacco Use

-• Among adults in Alaska, Alaska Native adults are more likely to use smokeless tobacco than non-Native adults.
+• Alaska Native adults are still twice as likely to smoke as non-Native adults.

 • Alaska Native adults are more likely to be smokers than Hispanic, white, African American or Asian adults.

 • Smoking among high school students has declined more than 60 percent, from 37 percent in 1995 to 14 percent in 2011.